Chemical peeling in Delhi: an acid for each type of skin

 Next, the doctor detail the properties and indications of the most commonly used acids in chemical peeling in Rohini.

 It is a mild acid that is characterized because it improves the appearance of the skin softer and provides luminosity.
-“It is one of the few that could be used before the summer or to attend an event because it does not produce a great peeling,” he says.
+“It is one of the few that could be used for chemical peeling in Delhi before the summer or to attend an event because it does not produce a great peeling,” he says.

 It was the first acid with which one began to work, the results depend on the concentration and it is indicated above all for oily skin.
 “At low concentrations can be used at home because the desquamation is soft, regulate the production of dry and that light exfoliation causes the pores to close as well as rehydration because it stimulates the deeper layers,” he says.
 In contrast, when the proportion of glycolic acid is greater, from 70 percent is considered a medical peel, the regulation of sebum is much higher, closes more pores and superficially removes stains.